Our world has changed dramatically, almost unnoticed.

 This is not only the case in the automotive industry.

-A Microsoft study that analyzed data from 31,000 users from 1.2.23 to 14.3.2023 shows this “digital saturation” after the pandemic.
+A Microsoft study that analyzed data from 31,000 users from 2/1/2023 to 3/14/2023 shows this post-pandemic "digital saturation".
 Study participants reported too many inefficient meetings and unclear goals that provide little inspiration.

-The productivity of teams, which has been growing for years thanks to digital tools, paradoxically declines after this saturation point.
+Paradoxically, team productivity, which has been growing for years thanks to digital tools, drops after this saturation point.

 How can this sudden change in productivity be explained?

 However, every email sent has to be read, which is inefficient at first.
-And virtual meetings and presentations tie up participants’ time and prevent them from doing productive things.
+And virtual meetings and presentations tie up participants' time and keep them from doing productive things.

 In such an environment, uninterrupted, concentrated work becomes almost impossible.

-“However, the Chinese are facing the same challenges.”
-You could say.
-That’s true, but as already mentioned, their business system for manufacturing electric vehicles and software needs to be less complex.
+"However, the Chinese are facing the same challenges."
+You might say.
+That's true, but as mentioned earlier, their business system for manufacturing electric vehicles and software needs to be less complex.

-Extremely complex working environments require highly developed concepts, high-quality code blocks, extensive quality checks and thoroughly analyzed requirements for effective team collaboration.
-Uninterrupted, concentrated work is the basis for team success.
+Extremely complex working environments require sophisticated concepts, high-quality code blocks, extensive quality checks and thoroughly analyzed requirements for effective team collaboration.
+Uninterrupted, focused work is the basis for team success.

-However, when work is interrupted by changing demands, meetings, presentations and a stream of emails and chat messages, the lack of output leads to frustration and digital fatigue.
+However, when work is interrupted by changing requirements, meetings, presentations and a stream of emails and chat messages, the lack of output leads to frustration and digital fatigue.

 The solution is obvious.

-We need clarity in order to be able to deal with these extremely complex environments.
+We need clarity to deal with these overly complex environments.

-Overly complex environments such as the production of automotive software are difficult to understand, analyze and master.
+Overly complex environments like car software production are difficult to understand, analyze and master.

 These recurring questions must always be answered clearly and unambiguously so that the team can complete the actual tasks.

-The mistake lies in answering recurring questions ad hoc.
+The mistake is to answer recurring questions ad hoc.

 Ad hoc meetings and ad hoc emails to answer recurring questions are indicators of an inadequate system to deal with excessive complexity.